MikMakQT/Lunchbot/README.md

 ### Socket Mode
 Turning on Socket Mode will route your app’s interactions and events over a WebSockets connection instead sending these payloads to Request URLs, which are public HTTP endpoints.

-This setting is intended for internal apps that are in development or need to be deployed behind a firewall.
-It is not intended for widely distributed apps.
-Please set up Request URLs for your app before submitting to the App Directory.

 Go to Socket Mode tab using the left menu:
 Press => Enable Socket Mode